Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Lattice 2-algebra of 2-Chern-Simons theory

 a series of computations similar to the above proposition can be performed to show that the *-operation indeed preserves the braid relations.

-The compatibility between the *-operation and the bimodule structure $\bullet$ then implies that the invariance condition \eqref{invarstatement} is also preserved --- that is, provided $\Lambda$ and its concrete realization $U$ is faithful and satisfies a certain density condition mentioned in \textit{Remark \ref{antipodeequiv}}. \begin{theorem} The above *-operation extends to strongly-commutative functors Further, they descend to the observables $\mathscr{O}^\Gamma\simeq \mathscr{A}^1$. \end{theorem} This result is important for constructing scattering amplitudes on the lattice in a future work.
+The compatibility between the *-operation and the bimodule structure $\bullet$ then implies that the invariance condition \eqref{invarstatement} is also preserved. \begin{theorem} The above *-operation extends to strongly-commutative functors Further, they descend to the observables $\mathscr{O}^\Gamma$. \end{theorem} This result is important for constructing scattering amplitudes on the lattice in a future work.

-We conclude this section by making a few comments about $\mathscr{B}^\Gamma$ in the weak 2-gauge theory.
-Recall in \S \ref{disc2hol} that, when the associator $\tau$ of the smooth 2-group $\mathbb{G}$ is non-trivial, then the corresponding discrete 2-gauge theory acquires non-trivial secondary gauge transformations valued in $\mathsf{H}$.
-In this case, gauge transformations on the 2-graph states becomes a 2-groupoid, whose objects are given by $\tilde{\cC}$ and its morphism by the secondary gauge transformations.
-This has also been noted in the semiclassical BRST analysis in \cite{Soncini:2014}.

-By endowing a quantum deformation on this 2-groupoid from the 2-graph states ({\` a} la what was done in \S \ref{covariance}), the quantum symmetries of weak 2-gauge theory seems to endow the secondary gauge transformations (which we recall are localized on vertices) also with a quantum deformation.
-This would then equip the *-operation on the 2-gauge parameters $\zeta\mapsto\zeta^*$ with its own $R$-matrix $\tilde{R}$, which makes the definition of the lattice 2-algebra $\mathscr{B}^\Gamma$ and the *-operations on it much more involved.
-Nevertheless, the framework developed here provides a guide for how the combinatorial quantization of weak 2-Chern-Simons theory should work as well.